stefanotorresi/facile-it.github.io/content/blog/eng/kotlin-intro.md

 Back in 2011 the JetBrains team (the guys behind IntelliJ and so Android Studio) unveiled [Kotlin](https://kotlinlang.org/), a new programming language that targets the JVM (and can also be compiled to JavaScript).
 Kotlin is a statically-typed language that combines Object Oriented and functional features enforcing no particular philosophy of programming, and it introduces a whole new set of concepts and tools that helps making the code **safer, cleaner and much more readable**.
 Thanks to its nature it works everywhere Java do and it is also **interoperable** with it, meaning it will not force you to rewrite the entire codebase to taste it: you can add it to your project a little at a time ([maybe starting with tests](https://medium.com/@sergii/using-kotlin-for-tests-in-android-6d4a0c818776#.lyvd3h43x) 😉).
 It also features a REPL `kotlinc-jvm` that allows you to test language features with no effort (see the [doc](https://kotlinlang.org/docs/tutorials/command-line.html#running-the-repl) form more info).
-I am going to rapidly cover some features of Kotlin that address the previously mentioned Java limitations:
+I am going to rapidly cover some features of Kotlin that address the previously mentioned Java limitations.

 ### Null-safety